When is a Michigan Chauffeur License Required

 - You must pass the written chauffeur license knowledge test.
 (They will require a skills test if this is your first time with a license).

 You may need to get a commercial driver’s license and a chauffeur license to operate certain commercial vehicles.
 Becoming a Transportation Network driver does not require a chauffeur’s license in Michigan.
 Michigan requirements for Uber and Lyft drivers.

 Who is exempt from needing a Chauffeur License.

 You will not need a Michigan Chauffeur license in the following instances.

-- A farmer or farmer’s employee is operating a vehicle exclusively in connection with the farming operation.
+- A farmer or farmer’s employee operates a vehicle exclusively connected to the farming operation.

 - All firefighter or members of fire departments that drives an ambulance.